 - Hot Tools 24 K Gold —450 °F dial and tighter clamp if you need higher heat and tension.

-7. Best for Long, Thick Hair: BaBylissPRO Nano Titanium Extended Barrel Curling Iron
+6. Best For Long Thick Hair, Fast Wrapping: BaBylissPRO Nano Titanium Extended Barrel Curling Iron

 Read more: BaBylissPRO Nano Titanium Extended Barrel Full Review